-Say you're doing speed work, ditch the traffic lights and traffic on busy city streets and run your pacier intervals uninterrupted at a track, suggests Niko Zeigert, the co-founder of Berlin running crew Kraft, and Steffi Platt, one of the crew's coaches.
+Say you're doing speedwork.
+Ditch the red lights and traffic on busy city streets and run your pacier intervals uninterrupted at a track, suggest Niko Zeigert, the co-founder of Berlin running crew Kraft, and Steffi Platt, one of the crew's coaches.

-For slower recovery runs, when you have the opportunity to take in your surroundings, you might want to pick a serene, picturesque path, Zeigert and Platt say.
-For long runs that cover a lot of terrain, try switching things up midway.
-Do the first half on the road and the second half off-road, or vice versa.
-This keeps your muscles and mind engaged.
+For slower recovery runs, when you have the opportunity to take in your surroundings, you might want to pick a serene, picturesque path, say Zeigert and Platt.
+For long runs that cover a lot of terrain, try switching things up midway: Do the first half on the road and the second half off-road, or vice versa.
+This keeps things exciting for your muscles and mind.
 (If you're running the furthest you've ever run, the duo recommends that you do the final 2 to 3 miles in a loop near home, where you've got the safety net of being a stroll away from your front door.)

-Some days, you don't even need to worry about an exact location or distance.
-"On easy runs or runs where pace doesn't matter, run by time", says Nike Run Club coach Jessica Woods, who also manages the treadmill studio Mile High Run Club in New York City.
-"Go out for 45 minutes—you don't even need an exact route—and just turn around halfway through", says Woods.
+On those leisurely "I just need to run" days, you don't even have to worry about an exact location or distance.
+"On easy runs or runs where pace doesn't matter, run by time", says Nike Run Coach Jessica Woods, who also manages the treadmill studio Mile High Run Club in New York City.
+Keep it simple: "Go out for 45 minutes—you don't even need an exact route—and just turn around halfway through", says Woods.

 Try hills.
 Grass.
 Gravel.
 Sand!
 Though they may slow you down, these variables add variety to your training, says Woods.
 And they force your body to adapt to different running scenarios, a physical and mental benefit.